playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-transparent-elements/index.md

 <!-- tabs:end -->

-# Stacking Transparent Elements
+# Stacking Transparent Elements {#stacking-transparent-els}

 Just as a quick note, not only can these `nothing` elements be used once, but they can be stacked back-to-back to do...
 Well, nothing!

-Here's some code samples that render out the following:
+Here are some code samples that render out the following:

 ```html
 <p>Test</p>